 "Human Capital and Productivity in a Team Environment: Evidence from the Healthcare Sector"

-Using detailed panel data from a large hospital system, this paper presents estimates of the productivity effects of human capital in a team production environment.
+Using panel data from a large hospital system, this paper presents estimates of the productivity effects of human capital in a team production environment.
 Proxying nurses' general human capital by education and their unit-specific human capital by experience on the nursing unit, we find that greater amounts of both types of human capital significantly improve patient outcomes.
 Detailed data on team composition enables us to model productivity effects of team disruptions caused by the departure of experienced nurses, the absorption of new hires, and the inclusion of temporary contract nurses.
-We find that these disruptions to team functioning are associated with significant decreases in productivity beyond those attributable to changes in nurses' skill (general human capital) and experience (specific human capital).
+These disruptions to team functioning are associated with significant decreases in productivity beyond those attributable to changes in nurses' skill and experience.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.

 Each topic is linked to an index of publications on that topic.